lambdatronic/matrix-viz/README.md

 :normalize? = true, it scales the blended values to match the value range in matrix.

+(bleed-matrix matrix bleed-radius nodata-value bleed-test?)

+This helper function creates a new matrix in which all cells whose values pass bleed-test? are copied into their neighboring cells out to distance bleed-radius.
+Cells containing the nodata-value are unchanged by this operation.

 ## License

 Copyright © 2014 Gary W. Johnson (lambdatronic@gmail.com)